SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

    The page number and the page contens, with a checksum on them.

    > The checksum is computed using the random number in the segment header.

+3. How does recovery works with rollback journal

+   Simple, it just walks throught the rollback journal, and write the pages stored in it back to the database file, then truncate the database file with the *initial database size* stored in the journal header.

+   This process is even resistent to power failures, when power is back, we simply ignore the effort that has been made in the last time, and do it from the start...(:<)

 ## 3.3.2 Statement journal